yudus-labs/lamdamoon-metaverse/README.md

 **Utilities**

 - Governance, _e.g. control treasury spending on public goods, vote on reward rate..._
-- Essential for creating new tele-portals as well as special equipment/weapon NFTs.
+- Essential for creating new tele-portals as well as special equipment/weapon NFTs
 - Consumed in NFT Engineering process

 ### License